wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-sql-server-application-patterns-and-development-strategies.md

 - You want to leverage the capabilities of the Azure environment but Azure SQL Database does not support all the features that your application requires.
 This could include the following areas:

 	- **Database size**: At the time this article was updated, SQL Database supports a database of up to 500 GB of data.
 If your application requires more than 500 GB of data and you don't want to implement custom sharding solutions, it's recommended that you use SQL Server in an Azure Virtual Machine.
 For the latest information, see [Scaling Out Azure SQL Databases](https://msdn.microsoft.com/zh-cn/library/azure/dn495641.aspx) and [Azure SQL Database Service Tiers and Performance Levels](/documentation/articles/sql-database-service-tiers).
 	- **HIPAA compliance**: Healthcare customers and Independent Software Vendors (ISVs) might choose [SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-infrastructure-services) instead of [Azure SQL Database](/documentation/articles/sql-database-technical-overview) because SQL Server in an Azure Virtual Machine is covered by HIPAA Business Associate Agreement (BAA).
-For information on compliance, see [Windows Azure Trust Center: Compliance](https://azure.microsoft.com/support/trust-center/compliance/).
+For information on compliance, see [Azure Trust Center: Compliance](https://azure.microsoft.com/support/trust-center/compliance/).
 	- **Instance-level features**: At this time, SQL Database doesn't support features that live outside of the database (such as Linked Servers, Agent jobs, FileStream, Service Broker, etc).
 For more information, see [Azure SQL Database Guidelines and Limitations](https://msdn.microsoft.com/zh-cn/library/azure/ff394102.aspx).

 ## 1-tier (simple): single virtual machine